 Declining an offer

 If you decide not to study at the University, you can decline your Offer of Study online.
 You can also decline by mail, either by crossing out your printed offer, signing it and returning it, or by writing to the Enrolment Office stating that you wish to decline your offer.

 Once you return your offer, and any conditions and requirements have been met, you will receive a Confirmation of Study.
 This will confirm the details of your programme of study, showing any changes you may have made to your Offer of Study.

 Your confirmation will also show your username, and steps on how to log in to your student account for the first time.
 Go to MyTimetable to find your timetable and lecture rooms.

 You can pick up your student ID card when you arrive for the start of the trimester.
 If you are a distance student you will receive your student ID card through the post before the beginning of the trimester.

 To finalise your enrolment, you need to supply us with certified copies of certain documents.
 It is important you send these as soon as you complete your online application.

-If you’ve applied to study at Victoria University of Wellington and have been declined admission, entry into some courses or you've been waitlisted—find out what your options are.
+If you’ve applied to study and have been declined admission, entry into some courses or you've been waitlisted—find out what your options are.